crespohector/welcome-to-mod-7/README.md

 ### CSS Styling
 * Do not leave any default styling for HTML elements such as buttons, inputs, textareas, etc.
 * CSS must look as if you have made a valiant effort.
 You are not expected to be a designer, but attention to spacing, font, layout must be apparent.
 * Your site must be intuitive to the user.
-User must not have to hunt and guess how to navigate and use your app.
+Users must not have to hunt and guess how to navigate and use your app.

 ### GitHub
 * Utilize creating a KanBan Board on Github to effectively manage your time in completing tasks and objectives.
 * Make sure to push to GitHub daily. *(We want to see that garden green)*
 * You are encouraged to use branches to complete your features and to push to your main branch when you have working functionality.
-   * Please remember to test the feature not only on local, but on Production *(Heroku)* as well to ensure it works as expected.
+   * Please remember to test the feature not only on local, but on Production as well to ensure it works as expected.

 ## FAAQs | Frequently/Any Asked Questions
 > _An informal and very incomplete list of somewhat common and / or unique problems observed by the Mod 7 TAs during capstone project development._